 2. Taste the gazpacho before serving and season with additional salt if needed.
-Divide the soup among 6 bowls and top with the feta, pumpkin seeds, some watermelon and mint.
+Divide the soup among 6 bowls and top with the feta, pumpkin seeds, some watermelon, and mint.

-Note: reserve some watermelon and mint before pureeing to use as a garnish if desired.
+Reserve some watermelon and mint before pureeing to use as a garnish if desired.